If you are hurting…

 What I won’t do

 I will not tell you how to feel.
 Nor will I try to “teach” you how to grieve.
-I won’t give you scientific information about certain stages you are supposed to go through.
+I won’t judge you.
 There is plenty of information out there, and much of it is helpful.
 But sometimes it seems like the books and articles are focused on “grief” when what you’re really thinking about is the person who died.
-Your mind is on the empty spots, the future that’s suddenly changed, or the strange land that used to feel like your life.
+Your mind and heart are focused on the empty spots, the future that’s suddenly changed, or the strange land that used to feel like your life.

 Is it time to call?

-If it’s hard to get out of bed, hard to focus on work, or you just don’t know if you will ever feel like you again, then you might try a session or two of counseling.
+If it’s hard to get out of bed, hard to focus on work, or you just don’t know if you will ever feel like you again, then you might try a session or two.
 If you find it helps, then you can decide whether continuing with counseling makes sense for you.